 Health Facilitator Role at Culm Valley Integrated Centre for Health

 - Being a face to face health resource for patients referred by other professionals (particularly GPs) and self-referred.
-Ruth’s background in physical activity and having had motivational training puts her in poll position to assess patients (using LifeCheck and other tools), provide advice on exercise, nutrition etc…, demonstrate means of self-care such as our free on line Thought Field Therapy programme (rather like CBT) and signpost to voluntary organisations or self-help groups.
+Ruth’s background in physical activity and having had motivational training puts her in poll position to assess patients, provide advice on exercise, nutrition etc…, demonstrate means of self-care such as our free on line Thought Field Therapy programme (rather like CBT) and signpost to voluntary organisations or self-help groups.

-- She is catalyst for these self-help/self care groups, which include groups for:-
+- She is catalyst for these self-help/self-care groups, which includes groups for:-

 - Specific disease areas - e.g. patients with heart disease, diabetes and fibromyalgia.

-- Specific needs - e.g. “Knit and Natter” group for the socially isolated, College Surgery Amblers for the overweight and unfit.
-Creative writing, printing and book reading groups for patients needing directed activity/socialisation.
+- Specific needs - e.g. “Knit and Natter” group for the socially isolated, Creative writing, printing and book reading groups for patients needing directed activity/socialisation.

-- Specific form of activity, often led by patients themselves, such as the gardening group, sitting yoga group and Tai Chi group.
+- Specific form of activity, often led by patients themselves, such as the Amblers Walking Group and Community Gardening Group.